 The American envoys refused.
 On March 19, Adams notified Congress that the diplomatic mission had failed and again called for the United States to make preparations for war with France.
 Adams did not want to release the letters, because he thought doing so would put the lives of Gerry, Pinckney, and Marshall in danger.

-Political cartoon depicting five Frenchmen plundering America.
-Source: Library of Congress.
+A political cartoon depicting five Frenchmen plundering America.
+Image Source: Library of Congress.

 The Democrat-Republicans, who wanted France to win its war with Britain, were adamant that Adams was withholding information from them.
 They refused to believe the allegations that the Foreign Minister had demanded bribes, and believed they would prove France was ready to negotiate.